germangar/makebsp-documentation/README.md

 - **castshadows**: Enable (1) or disable (0) the entity's brushes from casting shadows into the lightmap.
 Default 1.
 - **modelgroup**: Links `misc_model`s to this entity.
 Models with the matching `modelgroup` name will be bundled with it.
 - **decalgroup**: Used by `_decal` entities.
 If the `_decal` entity specifies a `decalgroup` key, its projection will only be applied to brushes, patches, and models that share the exact same `decalgroup` name.
+- **chamfer_convexwidth**: Overrides the chamfer width for convex edges on this group's surfaces.
+- **chamfer_concavewidth**: Overrides the chamfer width for concave edges on this group's surfaces.

 **Terrain** *(This is the original untouched and unverified q3map terrain.)*
 - **terrain**: If set to "1", converts the brushes in this group into a blended terrain surface using an alphamap.